wayXing/RichardPoFlow/README.md

 	to learn for *'engineering-driven'* folks like myself.
 So I decide to keep them and hop it might be useful for someone someday.)

-###The code usage:
+### The code usage:
+---
+1. Run startUp.m to include all function libraries.

-Run DEMO files at root for demonstrations.
+2. Run DEMO files at root for demonstrations.

-Most function also comes with a test or DEMO file for the purpose of demonstrations.
+Most function in subfolder also comes with a test or DEMO file for the purpose of demonstrations.